aignas/lenjones-iterate/README.markdown

         the particle and assume, that all other particles are also randomly distributed and the net force due to the calculated interactions is the same, but larger for all interactions?

 Graphical side:
 --------------
     * Visualize everything using Matplotlib
+    * Generate a movie from pngs.

 Aditional things to try:
 ------------------------
     * Try to implement the heating mechanism, where the particles interacting with the walls of the container would gain kinetic energy, and thus, they would increase the temperature of the gas cloud.
     * Try to do some quantum computation for monoatomic gases (like Helium).
-    * Try to implement everything in Cython (and Sage) and see whether it is any faster.
+    * Try to implement everything in Cython (and SAGE) and see whether it is any faster.
+NOTE: SAGE has it's own animation mechanism.